Presidents Session

 For more information download our CPD guide.

-BSAS Accreditation provides a mark of assurance of your work and achievements when dealing with clients, colleagues, employers, collaborators, funders, government, and other societies.
+BSAS Accreditation provides a mark of assurance of your competence, supporting your professional status when working with clients, colleagues, employers, collaborators, funders, government, and other societies.

 BSAS raises the standards of excellence in the abilities, conduct and reputation of its members and by accrediting their professional activities, furthers members interests.